hajdukd/hajdukd.github.io/_drafts/2018-11-05-how-not-to-waste-time-on-and-during-code-reviews.md

 - decrease project development time
 - improve team communication ( f2f )

-And many more.

 Unfortunately, doing a good code review takes a lot of time.
 Especially when you don't have a lot of experience.
-To help some of you ( newer developers ) who are looking for some tips about how not to waste time on and during a code review, here are a few best practices i've gathered over the years.
+To help some of you ( newer developers ) who are looking for some tips about how not to waste time on and during code reviews, here are a few best practices I've gathered over the years.

 ## Predefine Code Review Requirements

-In my current TT team (2018) we have a check list which describes requirements which someone has to pass before even asking for a code review.
+In my current TT team (2018) we have a checklist which describes requirements which someone has to pass before even asking for a code review.
 There is no point wasting someone's time if those requirements are not met.

 The list is as follows: